Ranhiru/project-frozen-python-web/README.md

 * factory_girl_rails
 * database_cleaner

-Planned
+*****Done**

-* Feature tests would be running with capybara + selenium
+* Feature tests are running using capybara and selenium.
+More features tests would be added along the way...
-* UI -> bootstrap 3
-* Auth: omniauth + omniauth-facebook
+* Authentication added using omniauth and facebook

+**Planned**

+* Work on UI has started.
+Planning on using bootstrap with backbone router + JST templates.
+Lot's to learn!